-The Colorado Perinatal Council has a long tradition of serving the mothers and babies of our State through sharing best practices in neonatal and perinatal care.
+The Colorado Perinatal Care Quality Collaborative has a long tradition of serving the mothers and babies of our State through sharing best practices in neonatal and perinatal care.
 We have a rich network of hospitals and providers, state agencies, the March of Dimes, educators, and professional societies including all of the disciplines providing care to this population.
 We invite any and all stakeholders to be part of our organization.
 We have partnered with the Colorado Department of Public Health and Environment to do great work sharing information about Postpartum Depression and Maternal Mortality Review and aftercare for NICU patients.
 We have shared best practices with “champions” addressing early elective delivery, NICU Bloodstream Infections, Steroid Administration for premature delivery, and Exclusive Breast Milk Feeding just to name a few of our initiatives.
-We have many smaller and more remote perinatal units that have not been involved with the Council.
+We have many smaller and more remote perinatal units that have not been involved with the Collaborative.
 In an effort to engage these smaller hospitals, CPCQC visited four Level 1 hospitals last fall as a joint effort with CDPHE to share maternal mortality review information and their own regional data around premature birth, preeclampsia, PIH and other perinatal metrics.
 We shared best practices about post partum hemorrhage, premature birth reduction, and provided information about marijuana use in pregnancy.
 We also met with neonatal providers with additional education and in-services for their staff.
 We learned as much from them as they did from us on how to best provide care for our patients.

 We were recently approached by the Colorado Hospital Association to work with them on a 2 year grant to reduce premature birth in our state.
 We plan to help them enroll at least 20 hospitals through our network in order to: